Holy Spirit Advantage Prophetic Ministries

 Jesus teaches that the Christian should avoid vain repetitions in his/her prayers as unbelievers do in their idol worship

-unbelievers get no response from their gods made of wood and clay, they think that by prolonged and persistent
+practices.
+For the fact that unbelievers get no response from their gods made of wood and clay, they think that by

-babbling, they could make their idols do anything for them.
-In contrast, the Christian is assured of a reply because God
+prolonged and persistent babbling, they could make their idols do anything for them.
+In contrast, the Christian is

-answers even before he/she knelt down to pray.
-The Christian should praise God for answered prayers at all times.
+assured of a reply because God answers even before he/she knelt down to pray.
+The Christian should praise God for

-Including in your prayer the fact that God would do what he has promised, that is to redeem His people.
-Placing your
+answered prayers at all times.
+Including in your prayer the fact that God would do what he has promised, that is to

-livelihood and daily supplies of things you need in His hands.
-Christians must learn to forgive those who wrong them,
+redeem His people.
+Placing your livelihood and daily supplies of things you need in His hands.
+Christians must learn

-if forgiveness is expected from God for what they have done wrong before God and to others.
-You should pray for God’
+to forgive those who wrong them, if forgiveness is expected from God for what they have done wrong before God and

-s continuous protection, lest you walk away from His presence, and fall into the hands of evil men.
-Of course, our
+to others.
+You should pray for God’s continous protection, lest you walk away from His presence, and fall into the

-refusal to forgive others in itself is a sin, and when we do not forgive others, we have not repented of our own sin, and
+hands of evil men.
+Of course, our refusal to forgive others in itself is a sin, and when we do not forgive others, we have

-hence cannot find forgiveness for that of which we have not repented.
+not repented of our own sin, and hence cannot find forgiveness for that of which we have not repented.

 Fasting